 PVA is built on the Multi-Tier System of Supports ("MTSS") which encompasses a Response to Intervention ("RtI") program but goes beyond the student interventions.
 MTSS addresses academic as well as the social, emotional, and behavioral development of children from early childhood to graduation.
 It provides multiple levels of support for all learners (struggling through advanced).
 PVA aligns resources and support for students receiving instruction and for teachers and other support staff who are delivering the instruction.
 This model is an educational paradigm shift that ensures that overall school improvement is sustainable.
 PVA will provide continued support for teachers in delivering instruction, utilizing and developing effective curriculum, administering assessment, and using data to guide instruction.
 This process requires greater collaboration between general education teachers, special education teachers and paraprofessionals which PVA will build into the daily schedule.
-The greatest difference is that MTSS at PVA will include a focus on intervention but has a stronger goal of prevention.
-The key is the professional development that is included for all staff which creates a more collaborative and cohesive culture for the betterment of students (Hurst, 2014).
+The said greater collaboration will in turn affect the provision of a broad continuum of services, ensuring students access to general education in least restrictive environment, and fulfill NV's required Response to Intervention model.
+The MTSS at PVA will include a strong focus on intervention but has an even stronger goal of prevention through its emphasis on raising literacy skills.
+The key is the professional development that is included for all staff as means to create a more collaborative and cohesive culture for the betterment of students (Hurst, 2014).
+As part of the MTSS, PVA will utilize a three (3)-tiered RtI.